Have a conversation. Find direction. Set goals. Take action.

 Grad PACS is an initiative to support engineering graduate students in: 1) launching their career planning early in their degree and 2) identifying on-campus resources to make the most of their U of T experience.

 - Develop awareness of transferable skills and knowledge relevant to your career aspirations

 - Generate an actionable, career exploration plan

-The tools are facilitated by Grad PACS Guides: engineering PhD students who have been trained in using the tools, effective conversation practices, and on-campus resources.
-The Guides do just that – they “guide” you in using the tools and direct you to resources to support your career exploration.
+Grad PACS is facilitated by a dynamic team of engineering graduate students who have been trained in using career management tools, effective conversation practices, and on-campus resources.
+The Guides “guide” you in using the tools and direct you to resources to support your self-awareness development and career exploration.
 They do not provide solutions.

 Darya Amirmaleki: PhD, MIE, 4th year

 I am a PhD student in MIE.
 My research focuses on nanomechanical behavior of thin films materials for battery applications.
 I enjoy being part of the friendly, dynamic graduate community at U of T, and have been involved with AMIGAS (VP social, VP academic, CUPE Rep., and SGS Rep), CUPE steward in Unit 1, graduate student representative one the FASE Council, and recently completed The OPTIONS Program.
 I am passionate about learning and challenging myself because I believe this is a way to pursue success and happiness.